 - Some printers cost you even more money than they print when you operate them.
 You often need to avoid them like the plague.

-- Is the money-printer printing a lot compared to what I paid for? (paying $1 a printer that prints $20 bills is better than the one printing $5 bills)
+- Is the money-printer printing a lot compared to what I paid for? (paying 20 bills is better than the one printing $5 bills)

 - How frequently is it printing money?
 Is it predictable or there are some fluctuations?